-The purpose of "Next Step, Iowa" receptions is to provide admitted students with important information they may need before they begin their first year.
-This is frequently the last contact we have with the student before summer Orientation & Registration and the first contact we have with many parents.
+The purpose of "Next Step, Iowa" receptions is to provide admitted students and their families with important information they may need when making their final decision to accept their admission, and/or before they begin their first year.
+This is frequently the last contact we have with the student before summer Orientation and Registration.